ericmustin/YnotWalk/README.md

-# YnotWalk
+# Postmates To The People

-Y Not Walk, MVP Project
+Determine the cost of a delivery to shelters in major cities by using the postmates api.  search  by your home address to locate the shelter closest to you.

-Determine the cost of a ride-hailing service ahead of time by using food-delivery APIs
+Stack: Angular/Express/Node